ARCANEDEV/SEO-Helper/_docs/4-Usage.md

 To reset the title position, use `setFirst()` method.

-> :information_source: You know that the title must be optimized for the SEO, Right ??
-So the optimal title length is **55** characters long.
+> :information_source: Keep in mind that the title must be optimized for the SEO, the optimal length is **55** characters long, so i make it as a default max lenght to render.

 ```php
 use Arcanedev\SeoHelper\Entities\Title;